The indictment charges Gautam Adani and the others with duping investors by securing a huge solar energy project via bribing Indian officials

 The businessman has been charged under the Foreign Corrupt Practices Act, a US law against bribery in foreign business dealings.
 "This indictment alleges schemes to pay over USD 250 million in bribes to Indian government officials, to lie to investors and banks to raise billions of dollars, and to obstruct justice," said Deputy Assistant Attorney General Lisa H Miller.

-The offences were allegedly committed to obtain and finance massive state energy supply contracts as part of an elaborate scheme to "enrich themselves at the expense of the integrity of our financial markets," the indictment read.
+Miller said the offences were allegedly committed by senior executives and directors to obtain and finance massive state energy supply contracts through corruption and fraud at the expense of US investors.